grafana/shared-workflows/actions/build-and-push-image-digests/README.md

 The user is able to see digests appearing on the github action level after every successful run.

+This action can be used together with the [create-and-push-image-manifests](../create-and-push-image-manifests/README.md) action so the digests can form a manifest and push it to GAR.

 ```yaml
 name: CI
 on: